gerth2/photonvision-docs/source/docs/programming/examples/simposeest.rst

 Three different :code:`Pose2d` positions are relevant for this example:

 1) Desired Pose: The location the some autonomous routine wants the robot to be in.
-2) Estimated Pose: The location the software `believes` the robot to be in, based on motor outputs and sensor feedback.
+2) Estimated Pose: The location the software `believes` the robot to be in, based on physics models and sensor feedback.
 3) Actual Pose: The locations he robot is actually at.
 The physics simulation generates this in simulation, but it cannot be directly measured on the real robot.

 Estimating Pose